-The most powerful argument for contingent pay is that those who contribute more should be paid more.
+The most powerful argument for individual contingent pay is that those who contribute more should be paid more.
 It is right and proper to recognize achievement with a financial and therefore tangible reward.
-This is preferable to paying people just for 'being there', as happens in a servicerelated system.
-Other typical arguments in favour of using contingent pay are set out below.
+This is preferable to paying people just for 'being there', as happens in a service-related system.